Simar-malhotra09/docs/README.md

 2. [More on Gaussian Processes ](https://cs.stanford.edu/~rpryzant/blog/gp/gp.html)- [WEBPAGE]

 ### Books
-1. [Financial Market Complexity by Neil Johnson et all](https://books.google.com/books/about/Financial_Market_Complexity.html?id=QJnOwQEACAAJ)- 2003, A physicits take on financial market complexity.
+1. [Financial Market Complexity by Neil Johnson et all](https://books.google.com/books/about/Financial_Market_Complexity.html?id=QJnOwQEACAAJ)- 2003, A physicits take on financial mathematics.
+2. [An Introduction to the Mathematics of Financial Derivatives](https://www.amazon.com/Introduction-Mathematics-Financial-Derivatives-Academic/dp/0125153929)- 1998/2000, This is imo, one of the more gentler introduction to pricing intruments & the math behind it, includes: Probability, Martingales & how they are used in stochastic modelling, Weiner processes, Integration in SP & PDE's.
+The text also was written, in the author's words to " explain the assumptions and concepts behind the (math) tools & relate them to dynamic asset pricing theory".
+I personally found the untilization of examples helpful, most of which are simple enough to allow for some intutiveness but are based in reality.

 ### Risk Management
 1. [A Full Guide to Risk Management](https://www.vertoxquant.com/p/a-full-guide-to-risk-management) – [BLOG] Covers risk metrics like VaR, volatility modeling, and more—with code.